 9 Favorite Science Fiction Film Scores, Vol. 1 – Space

 Like many boys who liked to read, my genre of choice during my teenage years was science fiction.
-And since one of my earliest memories of the outside world was the moon walk, it will come as no surprise that I was enthralled by tales of life in space, stories that were heavy on the scientific end of things.
-Planets were just there as jumping off points to get you back into space.
+And since one of my earliest memories of the outside world was the moonwalk, it will come as no surprise that I was enthralled by tales of life in space, stories that were heavy on the scientific end of things.
+Planets were just there as jumping-off points to get you back into space.
 The more time that was spent aboard ship in the inky dark, the better.
 And to this day, tales beyond the stars represent “pure” science fiction to me.
-So in this month’s “9 on the 9th” post, I’ve decided to space out.
-(No comment.)
+So in this month’s “9 on the 9th” post, I’ve decided to space out (no comment) with nine favorite science fiction film scores.

 Even worse than SPACEHUNTER as a film is this big-budget misfire of the popular TV series.
 From the look of the ship and the costume design to the wretched casting and the somnambulistic performance by William Hurt, there’s not one thing to recommend about this film…except for Bruce Broughton‘s score.
 Composed in classical symphonic sci-fi mode, the score features a memorable main theme, Broughton’s typically crisp orchestral writing and some kickass French horn riffs.